csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 This will give you a really easy-to-follow, well-paced introduction to Vim.

+## Validity

+Using square brackets in HTML’s `class` attribute is completely valid.
+In fact, where HTML is concerned, `class` attributes can legally contain _any_ character at all.
+From the HTML5 spec:

+> There are no […] restrictions on the tokens authors can use in the class
+> attribute…

+In CSS, however, the `[` and `]` characters are _invalid_ in a class, unless it is escaped.
+That is to say, this will _not_ work:

+    .[ {
+        color: red;
+    }

+However, this will:

+    .\[ {
+        color: red;
+    }

+Using square brackets in your class attributes is valid, and won’t trip browsers up (I’ve tested this personally in browsers as far back as IE7–8).

 ## Errors

 As I mentioned previously, however, this method is not without its drawbacks, so